 How many attractions should I do a day?

-To calculate the value of the London Pass, it’s best to create a sample itinerary or pick one from their site.
-Then it’s just a case of running your own calculations or considering the savings offered onsite.
-Doing this shows you that doing two or three paid attractions a day, then the pass pays for itself.
+To calculate the value of The London Pass®, it’s best to create a sample itinerary or pick one from their site.
+Then it’s just a case of running your own calculations.
+Doing this shows you that by doing two or three paid attractions a day, then the pass pays for itself.

 But what about the free museums?

 Depending on how long you’ll be in London for, take a day to explore the free museums.
 Then explore the museums included in The London Pass.
-This will allow you to make the most of the pass, both in terms of money and time.
-If this isn’t possible, planning your trip is essential.
 Plan your route around the most expensive attractions on the pass plus free museums along the way.

 Who should consider the pass?

-Start early —The early bird catches the savings.
-Activate your pass in the morning to ensure that it stays valid for as long as possible and remember, the durations work in consecutive days, not 24-hour periods.
+Start early: the early bird catches the savings.
+Activate your pass in the morning to ensure that it stays valid for as long as possible and remember, the durations work on consecutive days, not 24-hour periods.
 Be sure to check the hours of the sights as many close around 4:30 pm.
 If you don’t get started until noon then you might only have a few hours to see everything you want.
 Start early, have a relaxed day of sightseeing with the added bonus of beating the crowds.

-Plan ahead – This point may be obvious but so important.
-Planning your time, from location to location, means you can take guesswork out of the day and make the most of it.
+Plan ahead: this point may be obvious but so important.
+Planning your time, from location to location, means you can take the guesswork out of the day and make the most of it.

-This product is best used as a digital sightseeing pass, so buy it online, download the free app and sync the email confirmation for instant access.
+This product is a digital sightseeing pass, so buy it online, download the free app and sync the email confirmation for instant access.
 It’s simple!
-Having it on your phone also means you can just scan your pass at the gate to enter.
-Opting for digital delivery ensures a guidebook, special offers and planning tools are all available to you through the app.
+Having it on your phone means you can just scan your pass at the gate to enter.

-When it comes to The London Pass, the money- and time-savings and overall value of the product is undeniable.
-Not only does it provide free and convenient entry to over 80 of London’s iconic attractions and authentic local spots, it gives you opportunities for added value across the duration of your trip.
+When it comes to The London Pass®, the money- and time-savings and overall value of the product is undeniable.
+Not only does it provide free and convenient entry to over 80 of London’s iconic attractions and authentic local spots, but it also gives you opportunities for added value across the duration of your trip.